Getting Started

 Next Steps

-- Learn about Chat features like tool calls, plan approvals, and context chips
+- Learn about Chat features like tool calls, plan approvals, and attachments

 - Explore the Agents available to you